pthgnsisInfstPhlgmsepsis/TiaoDoCaminhao666/README.md

 🏳️‍🌈
-- Learning all things CS
+- Learning all things
 - Fav langs:
     - Rust
     - C
     - Python
+    - Haskell
+    - Clojure
-- INTP
+- INFP

 <!---
 TiaoDoCaminhao666/TiaoDoCaminhao666 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.